LinearARD: Linear-Memory Attention Distillation for RoPE Restoration: Conclusion

 \section{Conclusion}

-In this paper, we presented LinearARD, a principled framework for restoring the capabilities of RoPE-scaled LLMs through internal structural consistency.
+In this paper, we presented LinearARD.
 By distilling $Q/Q$, $K/K$, and $V/V$ relational distributions from a native-RoPE teacher, LinearARD directly rectifies the fine-grained positional distortions in the attention mechanism.
 Our analysis of training dynamics reveals a strong causal link between internal attention drift and output distribution shifts: aligning the internal relational structure implicitly restores the model's output proficiency, rendering explicit logit-level supervision redundant.
 To overcome the quadratic memory barrier, an IO-aware, linear-memory kernel is introduced to enable exact dense distillation on ultra-long sequences.
 Empirical evaluations on LLaMA2-7B, LLaMA3-8B, and Mistral-7B-v0.1 show that LinearARD restores short-context performance with about $60\times$ fewer tokens than standard continued pre-training and provides strong long-context robustness, especially at 32K.
 This work underscores the importance of maintaining structural integrity within the attention mechanism for efficient and effective context window extension.